kajalkachare/QuizzWeb/README.md

 ✅ Fully responsive and styled using custom CSS

 🛠️ Technologies Used
-HTML5 for structuring the quiz interface
+HTML5 for structuring the quiz interface.
-CSS3 for styling and responsive design
+CSS3 for styling and responsive design.
-JavaScript for game logic and DOM manipulation
+JavaScript for game logic and DOM manipulation.

 📂 Project Structure
 bash
 Copy
 Edit
 📁 Quiz-App/
-├── index.html      # Main HTML file
+├── index.html      # Main HTML file.
-├── style.css       # Styling for layout and feedback
+├── style.css       # Styling for layout and feedback.
-└── script.js       # Game logic and interactivity
+└── script.js       # Game logic and interactivity.

 👇 How to Run
-Clone or download this repository
+Clone or download this repository.
-Open index.html in any modern web browser
+Open index.html in any modern web browser.
-Click Start to begin the quiz
+Click Start to begin the quiz.

 Answer each question and view your score at the bottom 🧠 Sample Topics Covered